Astral-Solar/Website/README.md

 2. Run `composer install`.
 3. Create a `cache` folder in the root directory, permissions may need to be changed.
 4. Run `vendor/bin/phinx migrate` in the root directory.
+5. Run ` vendor/bin/phinx seed:run` in the root directory
-5. Start up the Redis server.
+6. Start up the Redis server.
-6. Profit?
+7. Profit?

 ## Migrations